tslocum/sriracha/CONFIGURATION.md

 [PostgreSQL](https://www.postgresql.org) is the only supported database system.

 Only HTTP requests are served by Sriracha.
-To serve HTTPS requests, you must run Sriracha behind a web server such as [caddy](https://caddyserver.com), which forwards the requests to Sriracha as plain HTTP.
+To serve HTTPS requests you must run Sriracha behind a web server, such as [caddy](https://caddyserver.com), which forwards the HTTPS requests to Sriracha as plain HTTP.
 When running behind a web server, the header server option must be set appropriately.
 Most web servers use `X-Forwarded-For` to specify the client IP address.

-## Example config.yml
+## Example configuration (config.yml)

 ```yaml
 # Interface language.
 See locale directory for available languages.